ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 All English articles should use plain English.
 Your word choice should explain the topic that the article aims to explain thoroughly in layman's terms.
 In other words, you should ask yourself, "If someone read this, will they have to look up any of the words?"

-All English articles and locales without an ASG are to follow the following rules.
+All English articles and locales without an ASC are to follow the following rules.

 ### British english